Abd-al-RahmanH/Car-Rental-Management/README.md

 # CAR-RENTAL-MANAGEMENT-SYSTEM
-This project is used to rent the cars to the customers for minimal time by government authorised id card
+This project is used to rent the cars to the customers for minimal time by government authorised id card (eg. Aadhar)